Checklist for VLBI observing on the GBT

 About every half hour:

-- check that the tape is spinning when it is supposed to be,
+- check that the disk is writing when it is supposed to be,

 - do CHECKALL (in the 'rs' screen)